henrik/docs/README.md

 # Tailwind CSS Documentation

+Please see the Phoenix [Code of Conduct](/phoenixframework/phoenix/blob/master/CODE_OF_CONDUCT.md) and [Contributing](/phoenixframework/phoenix/blob/master/CONTRIBUTING.md) guide.

 ## Developing

 Tailwind uses the [Jigsaw](http://jigsaw.tighten.co/) static site generator for its documentation.
 Here is how you can generate the documentation locally: